-OBJECTIVES AND MAJOR TASKS STATUS Task #1 - Promote 21 st Century Skills Promote 21st Century Skills through TIAC and through professional development materials.
+VIETER OBJECTIVES AND MAJOK LASKS SIAIUS Task #1 - Promote 21 st Century Skills 1A: Promote 21 st Century Skills through TIAC and through professional development materials.
 1A.1.
-Convene Technology Integration Advisory Committee • Technology Integration Advisory Committee (a combination of distance learning 1A.2.
-Develop and revise handouts for workshops, webinars and presentations • • and technology integration advisory committee groups) was held on November 2, 2012 from 10:00 A.M. - 4:00 P.M. at SCOE.
+Convene Technology Integration Advisory Committee Technology Integration Advisory Committee (a combination of distance learning 1A.2.
+Develop and revise handouts for workshops, webinars and presentations and technology integration advisory committee groups) was held on November 2, 2012 from 10:00 A.M. - 4:00 P.M. at SCOE.
 Fourteen of the 30 invitees and nine staff (including representatives from CALPRO and CASAS) and CDE attended the committee meeting.
 Meeting minutes were compiled and shared electronically.
 A second meeting was held online on April 5, 2013 from 9:00 A.M. until noon with a total of 15 participants.
 Meeting minutes were compiled and shared electronically.
-Handouts were created for up to four new webinars.
+A Handouts were created for up to four new webinars.
+Handouts were created for two new online workshops.
 1B: Deliver workshops and webinars on technology integration, distance learning, and data management.
 1B.1.
-Deliver up to 32 face-to-face workshops • Fifty-nine (59) online workshops were delivered to 509 participants.
+Deliver up to 32 face-to-face workshops Fifty-nine (59) online workshops were delivered to 509 participants.
 1B.2.
 Deliver up to 60 webinars on technology and distance learning topics 1B.3.
-Hire and orient external trainers • Six (6) face-to-face workshops were offered to 98 participants.
+Hire and orient external trainers Six (6) face-to-face workshops were offered to 98 participants.
 1C: Research new technologies and provide opportunities for agency staff to try them.
 1C.1.
-Research new developments in technology through journals, news aggregators, e-mail lists and educational technology conferences •• Staff continued to follow national e-mail lists and professional journals.
+Research new developments in technology through journals, news aggregators, e-mail lists and educational technology conferences Staff continued to follow national e-mail lists and professional journals.
 Vendor tables were hosted at two venues: Northern California CATESOL 1C.2.
-Present workshops on technology topics and host vendor tables at state and regional adult education conferences. • conference and the California Council on Adult Education State Conference.
+Present workshops on technology topics and host vendor tables at state and regional adult education conferences. conference and the California Council on Adult Education State Conference.
 Fourteen presentations were made at four conferences.
 1C.3.
-Produce at least one technology integration video. • Video recording sessions focused on technology integration were completed at the Technology and Distance Learning Symposium and posted on the OTAN Web site.
+Produce at least one technology integration video.
+Video recording sessions focused on technology integration were completed at the Technology and Distance Learning Symposium and posted on the OTAN Web site.
 1D: Research and promote distance and blended learning models through DLAC, disseminating best practices, and supporting sites such as English for All and CDLP Adult Learning Activities 1D.1.
-Continue to collect data on implementation of blended learning models and disseminate through workshops • Information on blended models was collected primarily via Innovation Applications and via ALOE - Access to Learning through Online Education which ended in May 1D.2.
-Convene the Distance Learning Advisory Committee twice a year 1 2013.
+Continue to collect data on implementation of blended learning models and disseminate through workshops Information on blended models was collected primarily via Innovation Applications and via ALOE - Access to Learning through Online Education which ended in May 1D.2.
+Convene the Distance Learning Advisory Committee twice a year 2013.
 1D.3.
-Produce one video on distance or blended learning instructional models • Technology Integration Advisory Committee was held on November 2, 2012 from 10:00 A.M. - 4:00 P.M. at SCOE.
-Fourteen of the 30 invitees and nine staff • (including representatives from CALFRO and CASAS) and CUE attended the committee meeting.
+Produce one video on distance or blended learning instructional models Technology Integration Advisory Committee was held on November 2, 2012 from 10:00 A.M. - 4:00 P.M. at SCOE.
+Fourteen of the 30 invitees and nine staff (including representatives from CALPRO and CASAS) and CDE attended the committee meeting.
 Meeting minutes were compiled and shared electronically.
 A second meeting was held online on April 5, 2013 from 9:00 A.M. until noon with a total of 15 participants.
 Meeting minutes were compiled and shared electronically.
 One video was produced on blended learning instructional models.
-The video was transcribed posted on the OTAN Web site.
-Task #2 - Connect Technology to the Curriculum 2A: Work with a focus group of field colleagues to develop a framework for the use of technology as a tool in various content areas.
+The video was accorded a build on blended learning instructional models.
+The video was Task #2 - Connect Technology to the Curriculum 2A: Work with a focus group of field colleagues to develop a framework for the use of technology as a tool in various content areas.
 2A.1.
-Select and hire field colleagues • The Technology Strategies Web Developer was previously hired and planning for ZA.Z.
-Provide protessional development for field colleagues the new framework was continued.
+Select and hire field colleagues The Technology Strategies Web Developer was previously hired and planning for 2A.2.
+Provide professional development for field colleagues the new framework was continued.